Annual Events in NYC

 Mercedes-Benz Fashion Week

-Mercedes-Benz Fashion Week promises yet another week of star-studded soirees showcasing the following spring's newest styles.
+Mercedes-Benz Fashion Week promises yet another week of star-studded soirees at Lincoln Center showcasing the following spring's newest styles.
 The world’s top designers debut their spring collections on the runways, as style-conscious celebrities from Hollywood, sports and the modeling world look on.
 You can be right there with them (but you'll need to land on a guest list first).
+Fans of upcoming designers, meanwhile, will want to pay attention to MADE Fashion Week, which takes place in the Meatpacking District.

 Atlantic Avenue, Brooklyn